Jimmy Roberts: Personal life

+Roberts's father, Ralph, had been a US soldier, serving in the regiment which liberated the French town of Farébersviller.
+The story of the battle was narrated by Jimmy Roberts in a special feature for NBC, which he described as "the best thing I've done."

-Roberts and his wife, Sandra Mayer, have three sons and they all live in Westchester County, New York.
+In 1994, Roberts married Sandra Mayer, a producer for Today and Nightline at NBC.
+The couple have lived in Rye in Westchester County, New York since then, raising three sons.

 Roberts' sister-in-law, Debbie Mayer, worked in the south tower on the 56th floor at New York City's World Trade Center.
 Immediately after American Airlines Flight 11 (the first aircraft of the September 11, 2001, attacks) struck the north tower, Mayer began going downstairs to leave the building.
 She had gotten to the 29th floor when the second aircraft struck, hitting the building she worked in.
 However, Mayer escaped safely before the towers collapsed.

 Roberts told of the ordeal to USA Today:

 We had a couple of very anxious hours.
 My wife couldn't get through to Debbie.
 Finally, she went to her Manhattan apartment to wait for her.
 And she found her there.
 Turns out when the first explosion occurred in Building 1, Debbie started down the stairs.
 She had made it to the 29th floor when the building was shaken when the second plane hit.
 She was terrified but made it out.